 If you’ve ever promised yourself you’d stick to just one chip—or heck, even just one handful—but blown way beyond that, you know how often it is to stop eating salty food once you’ve started.
 The reason you keep dipping your hand back in the chip bag doesn’t just have to do with the flavor.
-(Whether you’re into chips or chocolate, find out what your food cravings say about your health.)

 In one study in Frontiers in Psychology, researchers let rats choose from three different foods: standard chow, a mix of fat and carbohydrates, or potato chips.
 The rodents by far preferred potato chips over the other two options.
 If it’s not just the fat and carbs, what gives?

 Potato chips are best known for two things: salt and fat.
 Studies have shown that eating salt triggers the release of dopamine, a chemical messenger that controls your brain’s pleasure center.
 Once your brain gets that first reward hit, it starts craving more.